2022 CAFA U-18 Women's Championship

-the 2022 CAFA U-18 Women's Championship was the first edition of the CAFA U-18 Women's Championship, the international youth football championship organized by the CAFA for the women's under-18 national teams of Central Asia.Tajikistan hosted the tournament.
+the 2022 CAFA U-18 Women's Championship was the inaugural edition of the CAFA U-18 Women's Championship, the biennial international youth football championship organized by the CAFA for the women's under-18 national teams of Central Asia.Tajikistan hosted the tournament.
 A total of four teams played in the tournament, with players born on or after 1 January 2004 eligible to participate.

-Iran won the title undefeated to become the first CAFA U-18 Women's Championship champion.
+Iran were crowned the inaugural champions after finishing the tournament undefeated.

+Participation

-Participating nations
+Participating teams

-A total of 4 (out of 6) CAFA member national teams entered the tournament.
+A total of 4 (out of 6) CAFA nations entered the competition.